 These are among the findings of a survey of 550 schools commissioned by Network for Learning.

 N4L CEO Larrie Moore says the results show schools and kura need support with online safety, remote learning and managing technology.
 He says that leaves them “free to teach and ākonga are free to learn.”

-Close to nine out of ten schools (86 percent) ask students to sign internet use agreements (86%).
-Almost as many (84 percent) use web filtering.
+Close to nine out of ten schools (86 per cent) ask students to sign internet use agreements (86 per cent).
+Almost as many (84 per cent) use web filtering.
 They also bring in guest speakers, host training workshops, and provide other professional development opportunities for teachers to boost their school’s online safety efforts.

 Schools say they know students can find ways around filtering technology and that popular websites such as YouTube can display age-inappropriate images and videos.
 They worry about cyber bullying issues outside of school that can lead to issues in the classroom.